Eating More Fruits and Vegetables Reduces the Chance of Getting PAD

 Peripheral Arterial Disease Dietary Changes

-In addition to increasing the intake of fruits and vegetables several other dietary changes may help.
+In addition to increasing the intake of fruits and vegetables, several other dietary changes may help.
 The Advanced Heart and Vascular Institute recommends reducing your fat and sodium intake.
 The institute says some cholesterol in your diet is healthy.
-However, LDL “bad” cholesterol can build up inside the arterial walls, blocking blood flow.
-This increases your risk for peripheral arterial disease.
+However, LDL “bad” cholesterol can build up inside the arterial walls, blocking blood flow and increasing your risk for peripheral arterial disease.
 Diet and exercise can help reduce LDL cholesterol buildup.

-Triglycerides are also fats in the bloodstream and used for energy.
-Like cholesterol, having a certain amount of triglycerides is a healthy.
-But too many triglycerides can lead to heart disease and PAD.
-Completely eliminating fat is not recommended.
+Triglycerides are also fats in the bloodstream and are used for energy.
+Like cholesterol, having a certain amount of triglycerides is healthy.
+However, too many triglycerides can lead to heart disease and PAD.
+Eliminating fat is not recommended.
 So, when you do eat fat, eat a PAD-friendly diet that includes unsaturated fats like fish, nuts, and seeds.
 Avoid foods high in saturated fats (red meat, butter, and whole milk).

 Sodium is another top dietary culprit behind PAD.
 However, eliminating sodium is about more than replacing your saltshaker with low-sodium seasonings.
-It’s also important to cut back on your intake of processed meats, fast food, and other processed foods.
+It’s also essential to reduce your intake of processed meats, fast food, and other processed foods.

 For additional information about peripheral artery disease, please contact the medical professionals at Coastal Vascular Center.